KeshavaHC/adventure-works/README.md

 # adventure-works
-End-to-end Data Analyst portfolio project using Adventure Works, applying Excel, SQL, Tableau, and Power BI to clean, analyze, visualize, and derive actionable business insights from sales data
+End-to-end Data Analytics project using the Adventure Works dataset to perform data cleaning, exploratory analysis, KPI development, and interactive dashboard creation using Excel, SQL, Tableau, and Power BI.
+The project focuses on analyzing sales, customers, products, and business performance to generate actionable insights